Maghnie/docs/aedifion.io/apis.md

 At aedifion, we firmly believe that any successful future building monitoring, analysis and control systems must be _open._ Such an open solution allows freely integrating, e.g., third party data sources, services, platforms, databases, output channels, and so forth.
 And, vice versa, it can also be integrated into third party services, platforms, databases, output channels and so forth.

-The single most important feature of an _open_ platform is a comprehensive, well-documented, free and open application programming interfaces \(APIs\).
+The single most important feature of an _open_ platform is comprehensive, well-documented, free and open application programming interfaces \(APIs\).
 The aedifion.io platform provides such APIs to any customer.

 This article provides a short overview of the APIs of the aedifion.io platform, their features and primary use cases.